“Start Strong, Finish Stronger“

 - Connect with faculty and staff instructors in a small classroom setting – they can be future recommenders, advisors, and supporters in student success

-- Students will learn about three core pillars: academic success, campus connections, and personal/professional development
+- Students will learn about three core pillars tailored by section: academic success, campus connections, and personal/professional development

-- Engage with a knowledgeable staff instructor and an undergraduate teaching assistant
+- Engage with a knowledgeable faculty or staff instructor and an undergraduate teaching assistant

 - Connect with UMBC academic and campus resources and opportunities

-- Figure out what it will take to be a successful student during the first year of college and beyond
+- Figure out what it will take to be a successful at each stage of college and beyond